kingzamzon/docs/docs/sdk/wallets/quick-start.md

 ```

 :::note
-To avoid errors from Lit nodes due to stale `authSig`, make sure to clear the local storage for `authSig` before reconnecting or restarting the client.
+To avoid errors from Lit nodes due to stale `sessionSigs`, make sure to clear the local storage for `sessionSigs` before reconnecting or restarting the client.
 One way to do this is to disconnect the client first and then reconnect.
 :::

 The client listens to network state, and those listeners will keep your client running until you explicitly disconnect from the Lit network.
 To stop the client listeners and allow the browser to disconnect gracefully, call: